iterative/dvc.org/public/static/docs/user-guide/dvc-file-format.md

 A `meta` entry consists of `key: value` pairs such as `name: John`.
 A meta entry can have any valid YAML structure containing any number of attributes.
-`"meta: string"` is also possible, it doesn't need to contain a hash (a.k.a. dictionary) structure always.
+`"meta: string"` is also possible, it doesn't need to contain a _hash_ structure (a.k.a. dictionary) always.

 Comments can be added to the DVC-file using `# comment` syntax.
 Comments and meta values are preserved between multiple executions of `dvc repro` and